Chelsea Handler: Writings

 On November 15, 2010, it was announced that Handler's publishers gave her her own publishing imprint, Borderline Amazing/A Chelsea Handler Book.
 She also signed a three-book deal with the imprint, the first of which is called Lies That Chelsea Handler Told Me, where her coworkers and family members discuss their experiences with Handler, which was released in May 2011 and also hit the top of the bestseller list.

 Handler has her own columns in Cosmopolitan and Now, a UK celebrity magazine.
 In May 2009, she was the host of the 20th Annual GLAAD Media Awards in San Francisco.
 In June 2009, she was named as Grand Marshal of the 2009 Los Angeles Pride celebration "for her visible and vocal support of equality".
 In July 2010, during a tour stop in Salt Lake City, Handler took part in the "I Am Equal" photo documentary project in memory of her mother, Rita, who died from complications of cancer.
 Along with her photo being added to the documentary and accompanying photo mosaic, she also shared a "Photo Story" with a message that inspires people to take chances in life.
 In March 2012, she hosted the Human Rights Campaign Gala in Los Angeles.

 In early 2014, Handler released her fifth book, Uganda Be Kidding Me, which was number one on The New York Times Best Seller list for two weeks.
 That same year, in June, Handler did the stand-up show Uganda Be Kidding Me: Live, which was then released on Netflix in October 2014.

-In April 2019, Handler published her first memoir, Life Will Be the Death of Me, through Penguin Random House.
+In April 2019, Handler published her first memoir, Life Will Be the Death of Me ...and You Too!, through Penguin Random House, which reached the top spot on The New York Times Bestsellers list.
 The memoir focuses on her experiences during her year of self-discovery.
 She embarked on a comedy tour to promote the memoir.
 Universal TV acquired the rights in September 2019 to adapt the book into a television series.

 Public image

 In 2010, Handler was ranked on the Forbes Celebrity 100 at No. 98.
 In 2012, Time named Handler one of the 100 most influential people in the world on their annual Time 100 list.

+In the early 2000s, she had dinner with Jeffrey Epstein and other influential people including Woody Allen.

 In 2009, she posed nude for the May issue of Allure magazine.

 That same year, she appeared on one of the two covers for the December edition of Playboy.
 Inside the magazine, Handler posed for a non-nude pictorial.

 She was also featured on the cover of Shape in April 2010, The Hollywood Reporter in June 2011, on Redbook's March 2012 issue, and on the cover of the September 2012 issue of Marie Claire.

 Handler often receives press coverage for her parody images on Instagram.
 These include imitating a "thirsty" selfie by Martha Stewart in her swimming pool, sitting on a horse topless like Vladimir Putin, and showing her naked behind like Kim Kardashian's cover for the magazine Paper.